jrmas/genann/tutorial.md

 With this dataset, the genetic algoritm run for several minutes, but when finished, it answers all the previous questions.
-GA ends with an output like the following, when the organisms of the final populationare shown by rows, with their respective configurations and an score or fitness broken down into its three terms:
+GA ends with an output like the following, when the organisms of the final population are shown by rows, with their respective configurations and an score or fitness broken down into its three terms:

 ```